ToJans/story/README.md

     npm start

-## Usage
+## Available commands for the browser

-to know which commands are available on the browser object, look [here](https://github.com/sebv/node-wd-sync).
+To know which commands are available on the browser object, look [here](https://github.com/sebv/node-wd-sync).

-All commands run synchronously, no need to teach your testers async stuff
+All commands run synchronously, no need to teach your testers async stuff.

+There is one extra command on the browser named `submit` that allows you to submit a form.
+It uses `browser.elementByName` based on the keys; take a look at the example.

+## Dependencies

 - node.js
 - coffee-script
-- Integration testing
 - selenium
 - webdriver
 - wd-sync